h-sinha/Hacker101-CTF/Micro-CMS-v2/README.md

 * Open the private page to get the flag

 ### Flag 1
+* Editing post requires user to login.
+So try to edit post without logging in.
+* Send a POST request to edit the post using curl or Burp repeater.
+* The response contains the flag

 ### Flag 2
 * Use *' OR password like %x#* as username and attack using Burp Intruder.
 Change x from a-z and filter out all responses that contain *Unknown User* in the response.
 This would leave only 1 response which contains *Invalid Password* in the reponse.
 This is the last character of the password.